 Find someone who will be your cheerleader and support your endeavor.
 Usually, our biggest critic is ourselves, so having someone to pick us up when we are down will help to ignite our proverbial fires and get us back to writing.

 When you begin writing, have an ending planned out.
 Think of it as setting a goal.
-You already know what the outcome, now you just have to create the adventure that gets you and your readers there.
+You already know what the outcome is, now you just have to create the adventure that gets you and your readers there.

 Your ending may change as you get closer to finishing your story.
 That’s fine.
 Have an idea of how your story will end to keep you on track.

 Ideas will come in one brilliant flash.
 Always keep a small notebook and pen on your person.
 That way when the ideas come, you're not caught off guard.
-Don’t fall for the “Oh I’ll remember it and write it down later.”
+Don’t fall for the “Oh I’ll remember it and write it down later” schtick.
 Bad idea.
-Write it down when the idea is fresh and you can write down every detail.
+Write down every detail when the idea is fresh.
 If your try to write it down later, you’ll either forget or you’ll have a nebulous interpretation of the idea you had earlier.

 Write.
 Don’t edit.
 Writing a novel is stressful enough without the added pressure of trying to make it perfect.
 Avoid looking at your computer screen if you need to and let the words flow.